 tip.
 Bottled water, Tap water or filtered water.

 Children between 1 and 4 years

-The Nutrition Center recommends parents to have their child drink water instead of lemonade, thick juice or other (soft) drinks.
+The Nutrition Center recommends parents have their children drink water instead of lemonade, thick juice or other (soft) drinks.
 Not only is there a lot of sugar in most other drinks, but your child also gets used to the sweet taste.
 If you want to give your child something other than water or milk, light tea is a healthy alternative.

 Children over 4 years

-Infants and all other children weighing more than 20 kilograms must drink as much as adults: between 1.5 and 2 liters of water per day.
+Infants and all other children weighing more than 20 kilograms must drink as much as adults: between 1.5 and 2 litres of water per day.
 Naturally, it also applies to these children that they are better able to drink water than soft drinks.

 Warm weather: so much extra moisture your child needs.